About this group

 Shaping and informing the Centre’s strands of research and knowledge exchange is a range of collaborations with industry professionals.
 Working with key partners, the Centre co-creates activity which delivers impact to the benefit of both the academic and business practice communities.
 With the rise of the digital economy, the range of stakeholders for whom the direction of fashion business has important implications is expanding.
-As such, the Centre is developing links with companies and industry associations operating within software development, digital design and making and those seeking to create and commercialise digital experiences – in marketing, retail and cultural heritage settings.
+As such, the Centre is developing links with companies and industry associations operating within software development, artificial intelligence, digital design, and making and those seeking to create and commercialise digital experiences – in marketing, retail and cultural heritage settings.

 Higher Education is acknowledged as central to the development and supply of sufficiently skilled and innovative workers into the creative economy.
 Fashion business is no exception, and the need for both enterprising employees and entrepreneurs becomes more pressing as the digital agenda changes the shape of fashion business.
 Embedded in the Fashion Business School, the Centre supports ten post-graduate fashion business programmes, which attracts world-class students who represent the future capacity of the industry.
 The taught programmes are informed by doctoral students researching current challenges and opportunities for fashion business and innovation; students form an essential part of the outreach dialogue curated by the Centre, generating knowledge which will underpin their careers into the future.

 - McKinsey (2019).
 The State of Fashion 2019.
 BOF McKinsey & Company.
 Available via: https://www.mckinsey.com/industries/retail/our-insights/the-state-of-fashion-2019-a-year-of-awakening [Accessed: 27.10.2019].